 Tyson was a member of President Clinton’s cabinet between 1993 and 1996.
 She served as Chair of the President’s Council of Economic Advisers from 1993 to 1995 and as Director of the White House National Economic Council from 1995 to 1996.
 She was the first woman to serve in those positions.

 Much of Tyson’s recent research focuses on the effects of automation on the future of work.
 She is the Co-organizer of WITS (Work and Intelligent Tools and System), an interdisciplinary faculty group created to explore the impacts of digital technologies and artificial intelligence on working, earning, and learning.

 She has also devoted considerable policy attention to the links between women’s rights and national economic performance.
-At the World Economic Forum (WEF), she is the co-chair of the Global Future Council on New Metrics and is a Stewardship Board member of the System Initiative on Education, Gender and Work.
+At the World Economic Forum (WEF), she is a member of the Global Future Council on the New Agenda for Equity and Social Justice.
 She is the co-author of the WEF Annual Global Gender Gap Report, which ranks nations on economic, political, education, and health gender gaps.
 She is also the co-author of Leave No One Behind, a report for the United Nations’ High-Level Panel on Women’s Economic Empowerment (2016).